 Contemporary Working Group

-The Contemporary Working Group is a newly inaugurated interdisciplinary research group, generously funded by a USC Research Collaboration Fund, for practitioners across the humanities and fine arts who are working on contemporary research topics or making creative work in relation to the contemporary field.
+The Contemporary Working Group is an interdisciplinary research group, generously funded by a USC Research Collaboration Fund, for practitioners across the humanities and fine arts who are working on contemporary research topics or making creative work in relation to the contemporary field.
 As part of the group's activities, we are convening the Seminar Series, for which we are inviting scholars to lead seminars that place emphasis on ideas and shared language across disciplines and between the guest and interested students and faculty.
 These are based on the question of research: both about the substance, subjects, and intellectual materials within a major research project and the conditions of research in the university and museum or art field today.
 As such the seminars this year will support a spring event, A Working Session on Research and Publication Now.
 This working session explores the changing conditions for research in the arts and the proliferating formats of publication.
 The workshop is focused on identifying conditions and problem areas for research and publication activity.

 Contemporary Working Group Leadership